ayansammy/Analysis-of-mobile-signal-strength/README.md

 * Assisted in building Network Locator and Optimization Engines.
 * Deployed the Streamlit web app on AWS.
 * Assisted in the documentation of the project in a comprehensive white paper.
-* Presented the app's usage and functionality to stakeholders.
+* Presented the application's usage and functionality to the general audience
  # Project Highlights
  Here are some of the project highlights,
  ## Scope